Jesus Is Better! He's Superior! Don't Settle for Less

-Summary: The Scriptures make a number of Jesus-is-better declarations.
-It’s not that those other things that Jesus is superior to are necessarily bad.
+- Summary: The Scriptures make a number of Jesus-is-better/superior declarations.
+Those other things that Jesus is superior to are not necessarily bad.
 In fact, many of them are quite good.
 But they pale by comparison to what Jesus offers.
 Don’t settle for less!
 Embrace all that Jesus is and all that He has for you.

 Hebrews 1:4-5, KJV Being made so much better than the angels, as he [Jesus] hath by inheritance obtained a more excellent name than they.
 For unto which of the angels said he at any time, Thou art my Son, this day have I begotten thee?
 And again, I will be to him a Father, and he shall be to me a Son?